rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### Are you employed full- or part-time (including paid internships)?

-- yes, in tech
+- Yes, in tech
-- yes, in finance
+- Yes, in finance
-- yes, in government
+- Yes, in government
-- yes, in education
+- Yes, in education
-- yes, other
+- Yes, other
-- no
+- No

 ### If you are employed, which category best describes the domain in which *you* work?